-Japan’s famous Shinkansen rail network gets its biggest exposure yet with the release of a new Hollywood blockbuster, Bullet Train.
+Japan’s famous Shinkansen rail network got its biggest exposure yet following the release of the Hollywood blockbuster, Bullet Train.

-This explosive action movie set almost entirely on the tituar mode of transport has a release date of August 5th, 2022.
-But it has already generated a huge amount of buzz from both Japanese and international film fans alike.
+This explosive action movie set almost entirely on the tituar mode of transport was released on August 5th, 2022.
+But it and generated a huge amount of buzz from both Japanese and international film fans alike.

 This is not only because it features an incredibly stylish depiction of Japan and Shinkansen travel, but because it stars the beloved Burapi (the nickname for Brad Pitt in Japanese).
 Pitt is a huge star in Japan and each of his movies are eagerly anticipated in the country.

-The fact that the film is packed with other popular actors and is directed by the talented action specialist David Leitch (John Wick, Atomic Blonde) has only added to the feverish anticipation.
+The fact that the film is packed with other popular actors and is directed by the talented action specialist David Leitch (John Wick, Atomic Blonde) has only added to the appreciation.

-To celebrate Bullet Trains’ release, we’ve compiled everything you need to know about this exciting new film.
-Read on for a breakdown of what to expect from the plot, its accuracy, and the differences between the fictional Shinkansen in the film and the real thing!
+To celebrate the success of Bullet Train, we’ve compiled everything you need to know about this exciting film.
+Read on for a breakdown of the plot, its accuracy, and the differences between the fictional Shinkansen in the film and the real thing!

 What Bullet Train is based on and plot details